 Another way to find an independent sales associate well-suited to sell your house specifically is by responding to local advertising from sales associates -- such as those "just sold" mailings you find in your mailbox from time to time.
 The very existence of such self-marketing efforts suggests that they may have more to offer you than the sales associate who picks up the phone when you call the local real estate office.

 Do I have to pay a commission even if I find the buyer?

 That depends on the type of listing you agree to.
 If you sign an exclusive agency contract, you may still sell the house on your own without paying a commission.
 In an exclusive right-to-sell agreement, you owe a commission even if you find the buyer.

 What is the advantage of an exclusive right-to-sell?

-What if my agent doesn't produce?
+What if my sales associate doesn't produce?